alchemyplatform/aa-benchmarks/README.md

 There are two different categories of benchmarks measured in this test: **User Operation** and **Runtime**.

-- **User Operation**: Measuring the cost of user operations are tricky because each bundler may calculate pre-verification gas differently and the costs may differ based on the number of user operations in the bundle.
-In this test, the on-chain cost for a bundler to execute the user operation in a bundle of size 1 is measured, to present a lower-bound fee required for the user operation to land in an exclusive bundle.
-In other words, fees are calculated based on the transaction receipt and the serialized signed EIP-1559 transaction for `entryPoint.handleUserOp([userOp])`.
+- **User Operation**: This test measures the onchain cost for a bundler to execute the user operation in a bundle of size 1, to present a lower-bound fee required for the user operation to land in an exclusive bundle.
+The cost per individual user operation can vary, because each bundler may calculate pre-verification gas differently and the costs can differ based on the number of user operations in a bundle.
+This benchmark, much like most other benchmarks, calculates fees based on the transaction receipt and the serialized signed EIP-1559 transaction for `entryPoint.handleUserOp([userOp])`.
 As multi-user-op bundles become more prevalent, we can expect actual fees to undercut the data presented here.
-- **Runtime**: Runtime transactions are defined as those performed outside of the user operation flow, with the owner key interacting directly with the account factory or account, akin to the way you might use MetaMask today to interact directly with smart contracts.
-Support for runtime transactions also enable contracts to interact directly with your smart account.
-For this flow, fees are calculated based on the transaction's receipt and the serialized signed EIP-1559 transaction.
+- **Runtime**: Runtime transactions are defined as those performed outside of the ERC-4337 flow.
+This can be done by calling from one smart account into another during the execution phase in ERC-4337, or by using an EOA account to initiate a transaction and skip the ERC-4337 EntryPoint contract.
+While this is a possible flow with smart accounts, it is uncommon in practice.
+Runtime benchmarks can be found within each chain's benchmark page.
+For this flow, fees are also calculated based on the transaction's receipt and the serialized signed EIP-1559 transaction.

 ## Results